Cal Water Alerts

 Our water system

-We work daily to ensure the water we provide to customers meets or surpasses all federal and state water quality standards.
+We work daily to confirm that the water we provide to customers meets or surpasses all federal and state water quality standards.
 That includes following the U.S. Environmental Protection Agency’s Lead and Copper Rule to the letter.
-In addition to complying with those sampling regulations, we ensure the safety of our water systems by rigorously monitoring water quality, maintaining and upgrading our water systems to ensure that water circulates properly, testing the corrosiveness of the water and adding corrective measures when needed to prevent lead from plumbing fixtures from affecting water quality, and carefully planning and conducting thorough water quality testing before using any new source of water.
+In addition to complying with those sampling regulations, we protect the safety of our water systems by rigorously monitoring water quality, maintaining and upgrading our water systems so that water circulates properly, testing the corrosiveness of the water and adding corrective measures when needed to prevent lead from plumbing fixtures from affecting water quality, and carefully planning and conducting thorough water quality testing before using any new source of water.